 Ideas For Where To Get Fabric & Props For Newborn Photography

 If you want to try and go for the posed newborn look, try searching “stretchy fabric by the yard.”
-Likewise, if you wan to try and infuse more texture into your photos, try and search for something like “crocheted fabric” or “knit fabric.”
-If you’d rather a turn key option instead, this site sells newborn posing cloth kits
+Then you can wrap your baby up and pose them how you like.
+Likewise, if you want to try and infuse more texture into your photos, try and search for something like “crocheted fabric” or “knit fabric.”
+If you’d rather a turn key option instead, this site sells newborn posing cloth kits.

 When To Shoot Newborn Photos